 Yes, you can have cheesecake for breakfast with this keto-friendly parfait.
 So creamy and layered with strawberries and nuts, it's a true morning treat.

-Enjoy a sweet and juicy mixture of healthy seasonal fruits lightly coated in a creamy mixture of honey and Greek yogurt with some toasted nuts for crunch.
+Enjoy a sweet and juicy mixture of seasonal fruits lightly coated in a creamy mixture of honey and Greek yogurt with some toasted nuts for crunch.
 We've been making this recipe for years!

 Kids of all ages crave this perfect pairing.
-It' has layers of Greek yogurt, fresh strawberries, peanut butter and jelly, and a crunchy PB&J granola with bits of dried strawberries.
+It has layers of Greek yogurt, fresh strawberries, peanut butter and jelly, and a crunchy PB&J granola with bits of dried strawberries.

 With apples, oats, nuts, and cinnamon, it will fill your house with incredible autumn aromas as it bakes.
 And a few white chocolate chips add the perfect hint of vanilla flavor.

-A healthy twist on the classic Snickers salad with yummy cheesecake flavor.
+A lighter twist on the classic Snickers salad with yummy cheesecake flavor.
 You won’t miss out on any of the sweet and creamy deliciousness since it is made with Greek yogurt, honey, dark chocolate, and peanuts.

 A crunchy yogurt topping with all the flavors to transport you to an exotic island right from your kitchen.
 Clusters of granola are crunchy with chewy chunks of dried pineapple and flakes of coconut.